weaviate-tutorials/DEMO-semantic-search-podcast/README.md

-# Semantic search on podcast transcripts
+# Semantic search on podcast transcripts using Weaviate Docker
 This project's origin is [here](https://github.com/weaviate/weaviate-examples/tree/main/podcast-semantic).

-In this tutorial we connect to Weaviate using an embedded instance.
-A database server is launched from the client instantiation call.
+In this tutorial we create a vector store that can be queried using semantic search on a sample dataset composed of transcribed podcasts.
+The steps will include uploading the data file from a local store, and creating a schema as well as an object store.

 (TODO: Add demo video)

-We will implement semantic search with text2vec_openai's vectorization module. nearText is used to retrieve query results based on the distance between their vectors.
+We will implement semantic search with text2vec_openai's vectorization module.

+nearText is used to retrieve query results based on the distance between their vectors.
 Refer to the [nearText documentation](https://weaviate.io/developers/weaviate/api/graphql/search-operators#neartext) to customize your variable setup.

 If you have GPU, you may want to consider using the text2vec-transformer module instead.